What material is commonly used for the lenses of periscopes?

 (d) Operation Neptune

-What is the name of the device that allows a submarine to remain submerged for extended periods of time?
+What device name allows a submarine to remain submerged for extended periods?

 (a) Ballast tank